PrimaverabssDeveloper/ERP10Integration/README.md

 ### Contributing and Feedback
 Everyone is free to contribute to the repository.

-Any bugs detected in the scripts can be reported in the Issues section of this repository.
+Any bugs detected in the code samples can be reported in the *Issues* section of this repository.

 ### License
 Unless otherwise specified, the code samples are released under the MIT license.